 - Exchange dollar bills in Cuevas: The good ole classic, you can avoid WU fees and lines by changing money in person.
 You always want some cash on your in Argentina for small shops and because many shops/restaurants offer cash discounts (or fees for using a CC, tomato-tomah-to).

 Western Union in Argentina

-Currently, the best way to exchange money in Buenos Aires and other major cities in Argentina is via Western Union.
+Currently, the best way to access the blue dollar rate in Buenos Aires and other major cities in Argentina is via Western Union.

 This is ideal because they not only offer the best rate, but it’s also a service you’re likely already familiar with and can trust.